Haivision/srt/docs/BuildOptions.md

 specification (all of `*_timedwait`) expect the absolute time value.
-A relative timeout value can be then only specified by adding it to the current time, which can be specified as either system or monotonic clock (which one, is configured in the resources used in the operation).
+A relative timeout value can be then only specified by adding it to the current time, which can be specified as either system or monotonic clock (as configured in the resources used in the operation).
 However the current time of the monotonic clock can only be obtained by the `clock_gettime` function.